 So they don't make amino acids.
 They make oligopeptides.
 Why are they doing this digestion?
 Because these cells are exhibitionists and they want to show the rest of the world what they've just swallowed up.
 It's really important to them.

-And, these MHC class II molecules have included in them an oligopeptide that has just been produced by the proteolytic cleavage of an internalized infectious agent, let's say.
-And so, the macrophage has many of these MHC class II molecules on its surface, and it displays to the outside world what it has just captured in terms of these oligopeptides.
+They take these oligopeptides that they've just internalized and they put them on the cell surface via molecules which are called MHC class 2.
+MHC class 2 is the name of these molecules, and these are cell surface receptors.
+And, these MHT C class 2 molecules have included in them an oligopeptide that has just been produced by the proteolytic cleavage of an internalized infectious agent, let's say.
+And so, the macrophage has many of these MHC class 2 molecules on its surface, and it displays to the outside world what it has just captured in terms of these oligopeptides.

+It's like a little kid who has just found something, so excited to show the world what it's just found and gobbled up and processed.
+And over here is a class of cells which are called T helper cells.
+And the T helper cells are interesting in their own right, right?
 The T helper cells have evolved through a mechanism that is similar to and parallel to the evolution of the B cells.
 As a consequence, there are many different kinds of T helper cells.
 Each one, so TH-1, TH-2, TH-3, each of which displays on its surface a T cell receptor.

 What kind of T cell receptor does it display?
 A T cell receptor that has gone through exactly the same kind of hoops that the antibody genes have gone through.
 That is, each T cell expresses on its surface an antigen-recognizing receptor just like the IgM molecule except it's made by T cells and it's created by these stochastic processes of fusing DNA segments.
 So, each of these T cells, and again, there are millions of them, has a different T cell receptor with a different antigen-recognizing capability.
-And here's what happens in the immune system.

 Let's imagine, as I say every year, that we're in a Middle Eastern bazaar, and that Middle Eastern bazaar, here are all the shops on the sides on the sides of this long bazaar.
 It's sometimes called a shuk or a suk.

 And here we're going to have a macrophage or a dendritic cell moving through the bazaar.
 Hanging out in front of the stores are a whole bunch of T helper cells.